aditya23043/OCR/README.md

 # OCR : Images to Text
 ## Introduction
 - This python program behaves like an OCR and converts multiple images to text
+- As compared to its competition, my program works with multiple images and the "open source" nature of it lets other programmers utilize the text outputted to their own needs

 ## Problem Statement
 - Personally, I felt the need to create this program was because of a course I had taken in my 2nd semester of B.Tech. at IIITD